Ashoklathwal/Code-for-Interview/README.md

 * Merge A Linked List Into Another Linked List At Alternate Positions [**Solution**](mergeAlternatePosition.java) [**Explanation**](http://www.geeksforgeeks.org/merge-a-linked-list-into-another-linked-list-at-alternate-positions/)
 * Write a function to reverse a linked list [**Solution**](reverseList.java)
 * Reverse A List In Groups Of Given Size [**Solution**](reverseListInGroup.java)
+* Why Quick Sort preferred for Arrays and Merge Sort for Linked Lists [**Explanation**](http://www.geeksforgeeks.org/why-quick-sort-preferred-for-arrays-and-merge-sort-for-linked-lists/)
+* Merge Sort For Linked Lists [**Explanation**](http://www.geeksforgeeks.org/merge-sort-for-linked-list/)
-* Union And Intersection Of 2 Linked Lists
+* Union And Intersection Of 2 Linked Lists [**Explanation**](http://www.geeksforgeeks.org/union-and-intersection-of-two-linked-lists/)
-* Merge Sort For Linked Lists
+* Write a function to get the intersection point of two Linked Lists [**Explanation**](http://www.geeksforgeeks.org/write-a-function-to-get-the-intersection-point-of-two-linked-lists/)
 * Select A Random Node from A Singly Linked List
-* Write a function to get the intersection point of two Linked Lists
 * Find middle element of linked list and delete it
 * Segregate even and odd nodes in a Linked List
 * rotate the linked list counter-clockwise by k nodes